Larry Hogan says he’s received a third shot of the coronavirus vaccine

 The governor said he is urging federal health officials to give states permission to move ahead of the originally scheduled Sept.
 20 marker for allowing booster shots.
 He argued that Maryland is ready to start doling out the next round of shots almost immediately, not a month from now.

 “We can’t wait that long,” he said.
-“We’ve been pushing the federal government . . . to speed up that time frame because we’re already preparing in our state to do boosters for our nursing home residents and vulnerable populations.
+“And we’ve been pushing the federal government . . . to speed up that time frame because we want to start — we’re already preparing, in our state, to start doing boosters for our nursing home residents and people that are in vulnerable populations.
 We want to get that final okay from the federal government.”

-The Biden administration on Wednesday announced plans to make booster shots available to people who received doses of the Pfizer-BioNTech or Moderna vaccines, pending reviews by the Food and Drug Administration and Centers for Disease Control and Prevention.
+The Biden administration on Wednesday announced plans to make booster shots available to people who received doses of the Pfizer-BioNTech or Moderna vaccines, pending reviews by the FDA and the Centers for Disease Control and Prevention.
 Those Americans will be eligible for a booster eight months after the date when they got their second vaccine dose.
 Health officials say they are waiting for additional data before clearing people who received the one-dose Johnson & Johnson vaccine.

 The need for booster shots has come into clearer focus as public health experts agree it could help combat the highly contagious delta variant, which has been linked to breakthrough infections in vaccinated people.
 Experts have said for months that a booster would also be necessary to shore up immunity against the virus.